 2015 Grand Marshal

-The St. Patrick’s Parade committee has announced that John “Jack” O’Connor has been named Grand Marshal of the 20th annual Manchester St. Patrick’s Parade, which will be held on Sunday, March 29th.
+The St. Patrick’s Parade committee has announced that John “Jack” O’Connor has been named Grand Marshal of the 20th annual Manchester St. Patrick’s Parade, which was held on Sunday, March 29th.
 Each year, the parade names a Grand Marshal who is of Irish heritage and Catholic faith, who has contributed to the betterment of the greater Manchester area.

 John "Jack" O'Connor was born September 19, 1935 in Fitchburg, MA.
 He was married to Eileen O'Sullivan (Boston College '60) in Portsmouth, NH in 1962.
 Jack & Eileen are the parents of Katie, Sean, Patrick, Michael & Brendan and grandparents to Margaret, Jack, Finbar, Emily, Maeve, Quinn, Bridget, Keira, Emmet, Mairin, Madelyn, Desmond & Brendan.